Covering many points with a small-area box: Maximizing the number of points for a given area

-Let $\alpha> 0$ be the given bound on the area of rectangles to consider.
-We are interested in finding the maximum number of points that can be covered by a rectangle of area $\alpha$.
+We now turn to the problem of finding the maximum number of points that can be covered by a box of a area~$\alpha > 0$.
 As mentioned in the introduction, let $\optpoints(P,\alpha)$ be this number of points.
-First we compute a constant-factor approximation to $\optpoints(P,\alpha)$.
+We first compute a constant-factor approximation to $\optpoints(P,\alpha)$.
 Then we explain how to obtain a $(1+\eps)$-approximation using an algorithm whose running time depends on the value $\optpoints(P,\alpha)$.
 Finally, we use random sampling to get a $(1+\eps)$-approximation to $\optpoints(P,\alpha)$ in near-linear time for a fixed~$\eps>0$.